andgordio/mockupless/docs/Courses/InteractionBasics/Events/README.md

 </div>
 ```

-In this example a `@click` listeners are added to parent containers with multiple containers inside.
-Clicking anywhere on these parent containers and their children triggers the events.

 ## Practice

 ### Product card

-Allow users to switch between different photos by clicking on small circles:
+Allow users to switch between different photos by clicking on small circles under the preview:

 <iframe height="642" style="width: 100%;" scrolling="no" title="Events—Click—Task: Card" src="//codepen.io/andgordy/embed/rbzpmB/?height=642&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/rbzpmB/'>Events—Click—Task: Card</a> by And Gordy
   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-1. Fork the result of the [task in Displaying data](./../Data/display.md#practice) article as a starting file.
+1. Fork your result of the [task in Displaying data](./../Data/display.md#practice) article.
 You can also fork the [prototype from the article](https://codepen.io/andgordy/pen/GLmZPq?editors=1000).
 2. Add three buttons with click event listeners below the image.
 3. On click assign different URLs to `imageUrl`.
 The following images are used in the demo: [light chair](https://secure.img1-fg.wfcdn.com/im/76790410/resize-h800-w800%5Ecompr-r85/6677/66771259/Elk+Wingback+Chair.jpg), [darker chair](https://secure.img1-fg.wfcdn.com/im/23366032/resize-h800-w800%5Ecompr-r85/6677/66771264/Elk+Wingback+Chair.jpg), [darkest chair](https://secure.img1-fg.wfcdn.com/im/10686707/resize-h800-w800%5Ecompr-r85/6677/66771261/Elk+Wingback+Chair.jpg).
 4. As a result different images should be rendered depending on which button users click.